bluescan/bip39tools/README.md

 on the side of caution.
 The hash must be valid.
 For a 24 word mnemonic sentence, a computer must be involved... calculating a SHA256 hash without one is an exercise in insanity.

+One final note.
+If a checksum is really that important, why not choose something much simpler than SHA-256.
+Something that you could compute easily on pen and paper (which can be burned afterward).
+The number of bits of the SHA-256 hash that are actually used in BIP-39 is (only) between 4 and 8 (inclusive, depending on total word count), so the fact that SHA-256 is
+(currently) cryptographically secure is irrelevant.

 ### Hardware Setup
 This leads to the question of what to do if you want your own source of randomness.
 This software needs those entropy bits to compute the checksum.
 I'm toying with the idea of running it on an air-gapped Raspberry Pi Zero (non-W).
 Something